lautarolecumberry/bashhh/README.md

 # bashhh

-A quite shell written in Rust, shhh!
+A quiet shell written in Rust, shhh!

 ## Development